haneefshaikh/devops_Interview/error-kick-interview.md

 `ENV`: Sets environment variables in Docker image.

-`ARG`: Defines variable that can be passed at build time using the '--build arg' flag.
+`ARG`: Defines variable that can be passed at build time using the `--build arg` flag.

 `LABEL`: Adds metadata to the Docker image, such as the maintainer, version, or description.